30 FPS vs 60 FPS: Differences, Best Uses & How to Choose

 For Instagram videos, the maximum frame rate allowed is 30 FPS and a 720p minimum resolution.
 For Facebook, game streaming videos are 70p at 30 FPS.

 To stream up to 1080p at 60 FPS, you are required to join their Gaming Level Up program.
-For Tiktok videos, the maximum frame rate allowed is 60 FPS, which is the same as for YouTube.
+For TikTok videos, the maximum frame rate allowed is 60 FPS, which is the same as for YouTube.